(+ = in Holy Orders of the Anglican Church; * = part-time)

-Sally Armour-Wotton has a B.A. in Drama and studied acting with Uta Hagan.
-She worked in live theatre and TV in New York City for ten years.
-Sally, together with Kelly Walker and Alexandra Caverly Lowery, founded Sacred Acts: a consortium of performing artists who facilitated events for worship, education and the work place across Canada.
-She has taught drama at Queens School of Theology, Vancouver School of Theology and Toronto School of Theology and has been on staff as Director of Drama at St. John’s York Mills Anglican Church for twenty-four years.
-Sally has published numerous articles and papers on liturgical drama, story telling and improvisation and her book, Staging The Story remains a basic resource for those interested in telling The Story through drama.
-Sally is currently writing services of worship for the United Church's new Season of Creation.
+Sally Armour Wotton studied acting with Uta Hagan and worked in live theatre and TV in New York City for ten years.
+Sally, together with Alexandra Caverly Lowery and Kelly Walker founded Sacred Acts, a consortium of performing artists who facilitated events for worship, education and the work place across Canada.
+She has taught drama at Queens School of Theology, Vancouver School of Theology, Toronto School of Theology and was on staff as director of drama at St. John’s York Mills Anglican Church for 24 years.
+Sally has published numerous articles and papers on liturgical drama, storytelling and improvisation and has contributed liturgies for the United Church’s Season of Creation.
 Her second book, We The Storytellers, was published in November 2013 and is available from Crux Books and Amazon.com.

 A.B. in Music (Harvard), M.Phil. in Medieval History (Cambridge), Ph.D. in History (Cambridge)

 Medieval liturgy, the Divine Office, medieval monasticism, Christian chant and psalmody, Anglican liturgy and piety

 Jesse Billett joined the Faculty of Divinity as a full-time Assistant Professor in 2012 and was promoted to Associate Professor in 2018.
 Before coming to Trinity, he was a post-doctoral fellow at St. John’s College, Cambridge, and at the Centre for Medieval Studies here in Toronto.
 His research has focussed mainly on the history of the Divine Office (the daily “hours” of prayer observed in religious communities) in the medieval West, but more recently he has also published on the Book of Common Prayer in Anglican history and spirituality.
 He welcomes inquiries from prospective research students interested in all aspects of liturgical history.
 Formerly a choral scholar at King’s College, Cambridge, Jesse is an experienced practitioner of sacred music, with a particular interest in Gregorian chant.
 Contact Jesse Billett here.

 B.Mus.
 (Brandon), M.Div, (Trinity, TST), Th.D.
 (TST/University of Toronto), D.D. (honoris causa) (Trinity), McBride-Haley Lecturer in Church Management